JogoShugh/OpenEpi.angular/README.md

 # Summary

-This is a rough draft version of [OpenEpi.com](http://www.openepi.com) ported to Twitter Bootstrap, AngularJS, and RequireJS.
+As demonstrated during the unconference day of Open Source Bridge 2013, this is a rough draft version of [OpenEpi.com](http://www.openepi.com) ported to Twitter Bootstrap, AngularJS, and RequireJS.
 It's a second attempt at porting the software.
 The last time, I did it with Backbone and jQuery Mobile, plus about 10 other libraries that I had to add!
 This time, I love that so few additional libraries are needed.

 # How to run